(Revised and Approved March 2022)

 The Executive Committee of the Chapter shall consist of the elected officers of the Chapter and the Student Representative.
 All are voting members of the Executive Committee.
 The committee is authorized to act for the Chapter between meetings and to perform appropriate duties and functions.

-Functional committees and the Chairs of committees, except as listed in Section 4 of these Bylaws, shall be appointed by the President annually or as may be necessary for the conduct of Chapter activities.
+Functional committees and the chairs of committees, except as listed in Section 4 of these Bylaws, shall be appointed by the President annually or as necessary for the conduct of Chapter activities.

 General Membership Meetings